srilayaenter/SrilayaEnterprises/docs/prd.md

 - **Implement back button navigation across all admin pages for seamless page transitions**
 - **Ensure Add Category functionality is only accessible via dedicated Add Category button in Category List page, not from product add/edit pages**
 - **Integrate prominent vendor selection dropdown in product form with search functionality and inline vendor creation**
-- **Display vendor name column in product list table with clickable links to vendor profile**
+- **Display vendor name column in product list table with clickable links to vendor profile (retrieved using vendor_id from products table)**
 - **Enable vendor filtering and sorting in product list view**
-- **Connect vendor selection with product-vendor association in database**
-- **Integrate'Add Vendor' button at top of Vendor List page (similar to Add Category button) for easy vendor creation**
+- **Connect vendor selection with product-vendor association in database by storing vendor_id in products table**\n- **Integrate'Add Vendor' button at top of Vendor List page (similar to Add Category button) for easy vendor creation**
 - **Connect purchase order receipt process with vendor transaction tracking for automatic transaction record creation**
-- **Integrate payment recording with vendor financial summary for real-time updates of total paid and outstanding balance**
+- **Integrate payment recording with vendor financial summary for real-time updates of total paid and outstanding balance (using vendor_payments table with vendor_id and purchase_order_id)**
-- **Link purchase order payment status with vendor payment summary reports**
+- **Link purchase order payment status with vendor payment summary reports (calculated from vendor_payments table)**
 - **Implement automatic cost and selling price recalculation for all variants when base cost price is changed in product editing**
+- **Connect VendorPaymentWithDetails interface with frontend components to display complete payment information including vendor and purchase order details**
-\n### 5.5 Testing Requirements
+\n### 5.7 Testing Requirements
 - End-to-end testing of loyalty points earning and redemption flow
 - Notification delivery testing across all channels (in-app, email, SMS)
 - Chat functionality testing including real-time messaging and file attachments